joseotaviorf/oh-my-pi/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines and [name conventions](https://docs.google.com/document/d/1mPPA716eoT3EZSqY0gA8a9ao4ObMyI9Y8QNd7CzlWWY) for DAGs, databases, columns, etc.
 - [ ] I have made corresponding changes to the documentation;
 - [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have documented all new or updated tables according to our [dataset documentation guideline](https://docs.google.com/document/d/1vjyHm_bMbE0CRx0JWM3RrdRhwOgi1ZqqcGMVLfmBlxg/edit?usp=sharing)